-A torn meniscus will usually recover on its own, particularly in younger people.
+In most cases, a torn meniscus will recover on its own, particularly in younger people.
 To allow this to happen you should:

-Cartilage is a tough, protective material which is designed to protect bones for a lifetime.
+Cartilage is a tough, protective material that is designed to protect bones for a lifetime.
 It doesn’t repair or regenerate itself easily so treatment is often about managing symptoms.

 Your doctor may recommend surgery if your knee is ‘locked’.
 This will be performed by arthroscopy, where your consultant uses telescopic instruments to look inside the knee and remove any meniscus cartilage that's preventing movement of your knee joint.